mkratky/domadzem/content/en/_index.md

 theme_version: '2.8.2'
 ---

 The band Domácí Džem was born a few years ago from home jam sessions with our family and friends.
-The band's sound is colorful and rich, filling smaller venues with delightful tones — places like music bars, cafés, garden parties or even museums.
+The band's sound is colorful and rich, filling smaller venues with delightful tones — places like music bars, cafés, garden parties or even libraries and museums.

 Our recipe: